falkr/ttm4175/pages/iot-mqtt-chat.md

 Install MQTT.Fx, as [explained in the preparation](prep-iot-mqtt.html#debugging-with-mqtt.fx).

 Add our broker that runs on campus.
 It has the address `mqtt.item.ntnu.no` and uses the default port `1883`.
+You may need to generate a random client ID.

 ---
 type: figure